lorefnon/lorefnon.github.com/_posts/2015-11-26-boost-your-content-focussed-site-with-structured-page-fragments.md

 While for complex dynamic sites which have a significant amount of client side logic, I still recommend adopting a client side javascript framework, but for content focussed sites, a nifty utility like SPF.js can be very useful.

+## Why not good old js.erb templates ?

+While Rails allows us to render server generated javascript templates, using them to generate dynamic page updates is a bit cumbersome for most scenarios.
+Especially you have to handle page url updates manually, scroll back the pages manually etc. None of them are very complex concerns, but having a library deal with such cross cutting concerns is much more elegant IMHO.

 ## What about turbolinks ?

 While yes, turbolinks does enjoy being a part of the default Rails stack, but frankly, it has always seemed like a half baked product.
 While turbolinks does improve the experience over full page reloads, behind the scenes it still loads the full page content.